-PropTech in the UAE: How Real Estate Is Being Rewired
+PropTech in UAE: Transforming Real Estate Now

 Real estate is one of the UAE's largest economic sectors and one of the fastest-modernising.
 The Bayut/Property Finder dominance of listings is established; the next wave is in transactions, operations and asset management.
 The technology stack underlying modern UAE real estate is becoming a competitive moat for the developers, brokerages and operators who invest in it.